-Employee Benefits Coordination Matthew Carr
+Employee Benefits Coordination Marianne Heslin 845.486.4800 ext.
+228 marianne.heslin@dcboces.org

-845.486.4800 ext.
-278 matt.carr@dcboces.org

 The Dutchess County Schools Workers' Compensation Self-Insured Program Trustees established this service to coordinate a variety of activities for the program.
 Parttime office support is provided to audit claims, assist the Board of Trustees with program-related activities, follow up on inquiries from employees, maintain cooperative financial records, analyze claims information and process paperwork involved with the worker's compensation program.
 Member districts of the program participate in this service.